Qanta Ahmed: Medical career

 Ahmed practiced medicine in the National Guard Health Affairs in the Kingdom of Saudi Arabia.

-She returned to the U.S. in 1996 and practiced at the Medical University of South Carolina in Charleston, South Carolina and sleep disorders medicine in Garden City at the Winthrop University Sleep Disorders Center.
+She returned to the US in 1996 and practiced at the Medical University of South Carolina in Charleston, South Carolina and sleep disorders medicine in Garden City at the NYU Langone Sleep Disorders Center.

 As of 2011, Ahmed was associate professor of medicine at the State University of New York (SUNY) at Stony Brook.
-She has also served as an Honorary Professor at School of Health and Life Sciences at Glasgow Caledonian University in Scotland and an Honorary Fellow at the Technion-Israel Institute of Science and Technology in Haifa, Israel.
+She has also served as an Honorary Professor at School of Health and Life Sciences at Glasgow Caledonian University in Scotland, and an Honorary Fellow at the Technion-Israel Institute of Science and Technology in Haifa, Israel.
 In 2014, she was appointed media spokeswoman for the American Academy of Sleep Medicine.

 Literary and journalism career

 Ahmed is the author of In the Land of Invisible Women, an account of her experiences as a physician in Saudi Arabia.

-Ahmed has also worked as a public commentator, writing on issues ranging from medicine, to politics, feminism, Islam and current affairs.
+Ahmed has also worked as a public commentator, writing on issues ranging from medicine, to politics, feminism, Islam, and current affairs.
 She has also contributed articles to The Spectator, Huffington Post, The New York Post, The Daily Caller, USA Today, The Guardian, The Jerusalem Post, and The Daily Telegraph.
 She has also worked as media pundit for Al-Jazeera, CNN and Fox News.